(meth a ZOE la mide)

 Lithium: Carbonic Anhydrase Inhibitors may decrease the serum concentration of Lithium.
 Monitor therapy

-Memantine: Carbonic Anhydrase Inhibitors may decrease the excretion of Memantine.
+Memantine: Carbonic Anhydrase Inhibitors may increase the serum concentration of Memantine.
 Monitor therapy

 MetFORMIN: Carbonic Anhydrase Inhibitors may enhance the adverse/toxic effect of MetFORMIN.
 Specifically, the risk of developing lactic acidosis may be increased.
 Monitor therapy